COVID-19 apps: Ethical principles of mass surveillance using COVID-19 contact tracing apps

 Scientific validity evaluates whether an app is effective, timely and accurate.
-Traditional manual contact-tracing procedures are not efficient enough for the COVID-19 pandemic and do not consider asymptomatic transmission.
-Contact-tracing apps, on the other hand, can be effective COVID-19 contact-tracing tools that could lead to a R value less than 1 and sustained epidemic suppression.
+Traditional manual contact-tracing procedures are not efficient enough for the COVID-19 pandemic, and do not consider asymptomatic transmission.
+Contact-tracing apps, on the other hand, can be effective COVID-19 contact-tracing tools that reduce R value to less than 1, leading to sustained epidemic suppression.
 However, for apps to be effective, there needs to be a minimum 56-60% uptake in the population.
 Apps should be continually modified to reflect current knowledge on the diseases being monitored.
 Some argue that contact-tracing apps should be considered societal experimental trials where results and adverse effects are evaluated according to the stringent guidelines of social experiments.
 Analyses should be conducted by independent research bodies and published for wide dissemination.
 Despite the current urgency of our pandemic situation, we should still adhere to the standard rigors of scientific evaluation.

 Time boundedness describe the need for establishing legal and technical sunset clauses so that they are only allowed to operate as long as necessary to address the pandemic situation.
 Apps should be withdrawn as soon as possible after the end of the pandemic.
 If the end of the pandemic cannot be predicted, the use of apps should be regularly reviewed and decisions about continued use should be made at each review.
 Collected data should only be retained by public health authorities for research purposes with clear stipulations on how long the data will be held for and who will be responsible for security, oversight, and ownership.